 - Pain during sex

-If you show any of these symptoms, its time to give your physician a call and get an examination.
+If you show any of these symptoms, it's time to call your physician and get an examination.

 Are STIs Curable?

-As mentioned above, STI is a blanket term that covers a host of conditions that range in severity and ability to be treated.
-When you’ve been diagnosed with an STI, your physician will let you know what treatment options are available, and whether the condition can be cured.
-Many STIs are curable, while others are able to be managed in a way that they have minimal impact on your life while making it less likely you’ll spread it to others.
+Many STIs are curable, while others are able to be managed in a way that has minimal impact on your life while making it less likely you'll spread it to others.
 Even HIV patients can live long and healthy lives with modern treatment methods.
 Speaking to a physician is the best way to ensure you get healthy and stay that way after an STI diagnosis.

-If you’re worried that you may have been exposed to an STI, it’s best to schedule an appointment as soon as possible.
+If you're worried that you may have been exposed to an STI, it's best to schedule an appointment as soon as possible.
 When caught early, patients can avoid most or all of the symptoms associated with that condition.
-We can help patients address concerns with possible STI’s and help them understand how to best avoid getting them in the future.
-You can call our office to schedule an appointment or get questions answered!
+Call our office to schedule an appointment or get questions answered.